All Episodes

 I've never seen such a united people as I had in Hong Kong.

-They were so loving, it was so gracious.
+They were so gracious.

 They were so open to the media because over there, you know, the Chinese were trying to quell any information about what was happening from getting out.

-So with American media, they were like, Yes, please come tell our story.
+So with American media, they were like, yes, please come tell our story.

 So it was a very interesting moment.